If you made contributions to an IRA in the preceding tax year, you can expect to receive IRS Form 5498.

 Form 5498 tells you the fair market value of all the investments in your IRA account.
-If your IRA is not a Roth IRA, the IRS requires you to begin withdrawing money from the account starting with the calendar year you turn 72 (these required distributions have been suspended for 2020).
+If your IRA is not a Roth IRA, the IRS requires you to begin withdrawing money from the account starting with the calendar year you turn 72 (these required distributions were suspended for 2020).
 When the custodian of your account prepares your Form 5498, it must report the amount of your required withdrawals or distributions.

 If you are subject to required minimum distributions and fail to withdraw a sufficient amount of funds from your IRA, the IRS can penalize you 50% of the amount that should have been distributed.
 The percentage of all funds in the account that you are obligated to withdraw increases as you get older.

 Increasing your IRA deduction

 Plan custodians usually must distribute 5498s to participants and the IRS no later than May 31 of each calendar year—a full six weeks after the typical income tax filing deadline of April 15.
 This allows the custodian to provide accurate information on the form for contribution made through the filing deadline.

 You may also receive a similar form, the Form 5498-SA, if you have a health savings account, commonly known as an HSA.
 Form 5498-SA reports your annual contributions to these tax-free accounts that you use to pay for medical expenses.
 Contributions to similar accounts, such as Archer Medical Savings Accounts and Medicare Advantage MSAs will also warrant a Form 5498-SA.
 This form must be mailed to participants and the IRS by May 31.